-Module.
-3DI_33, Dacheloi Tile .0.0

-Module Title Bachelor Thesis

-Module Code SDI_33

-Course(s) -

-Lecturer(s) different

-Module coordinator(s) Prof. DrIng.
-Konrad Doll

-Teaching language(s) English

-Associated degree programmes, semester Software Design International, Semester 7, Winter semester

-Workload Total effort: 360 h

-SWS / teaching form 0 SWS

-ECTS credits 12

-Participation prerequisites Activation by study office

-Applicability of the module The module bundles the scientific, methodological and practical skills acquired

-Applicability of the module in the Software Design International course.

-Module objectives / Learning Outcomes In the context of the Bachelor thesis, students should independently apply the technical, methodological, social and personal skills they have acquired during their studies to a practice-relevant problem from the Software Design program on a scientific basis.
-The students will • work independently on a problem from the field of software design (computer science) within a given period of time frame using scientific methods under guidance and applying relevant theoretical and methodological knowledge. • demonstrate self, time and project management skills required to solve problems. • document the basic principles, methods used and results according to scientific standards. • deepen their problem-solving skills.
-They successfully transfer theoretical and methodological knowledge of software design to practical applications. • critically analyse the processes and challenges in information technology. • illuminate problems and approaches to solutions from an interdisciplinary perspective. • think in a networked way and strive for practical and sustainable

-Contents solutions.
-The student writes a written paper, usually presenting the results of a theoretical or experimental investigation or a practical development task.
+Module Title Bachelor Thesis Module Code SDI 33 Course(s) - Lecturer(s) different Module coordinator(s) Prof. DrIng.
+Konrad Doll Teaching language(s) English Associated degree Software Design International, Semester 7, Winter semester programmes, semester , Workload Total effort: 360 h SWS / teaching form 0 SWS ECTS credits 12 Participation Activation by study office prerequisites Applicability of the The module bundles the scientific, methodological and practical skills acquired in the Software module Design International course.
+Module objectives / In the context of the Bachelor thesis, students should independently apply the technical, Learning Outcomes methodological, social and personal skills they have acquired during their studies to a practice- relevant problem from the Software Design program on a scientific basis.
+The students will work independently on a problem from the field of software design (computer science) within a given period of time frame using scientific methods under guidance and applying relevant theoretical and methodological knowledge. demonstrate self, time and project management skills required to solve problems. document the basic principles, methods used and results according to scientific standards. deepen their problem-solving skills.
+They successfully transfer theoretical and methodological knowledge of software design to practical applications. critically analyse the processes and challenges in information technology. illuminate problems and approaches to solutions from an interdisciplinary perspective. think in a networked way and strive for practical and sustainable solutions.
+Contents The student united a unitation management like available was like of a throught and Contents The student writes a written paper, usually presenting the results of a theoretical or experimental investigation or a practical development task.
 The processing steps are determined individually depending on the respective topic.
-Possible steps may include: • Familiarization with the topic and the current state of research/technology • Developing/selecting methods and techniques for solving problems and developing a solution concept • Application/implementation of the method and realization of the own concept • Evaluation, validation and assessment of the results

-Study / Examination method Bachelor Thesis

-Study / Examination method Possible bonus points:

-Types of media employed -
+Possible steps may include: Familiarization with the topic and the current state of research/technology Developing/selecting methods and techniques for solving problems and developing a solution concept Application/implementation of the method and realization of the own concept Evaluation, validation and assessment of the results Evaluation, variation and docessment of the results Study / Examination Bachelor Thesis method Possible bonus points: none Types of media - employed Reading list Risk assessment for Participation is possible pregnant or breastfeeding students

-Reading list

-Risk assessment for pregnant or Participation is possible

-breastfeeding students ι αιτιστρατίστι το μοσσίμιο